 - The tooth structure is strong enough to support internal bleaching

-Will My Other Teeth Also Whiten During Non-Vital Tooth Whitening?
+Will My Other Teeth Also Whiten During Non Vital Tooth Whitening?

 Internal bleaching affects only the treated tooth.
 Surrounding teeth remain unchanged in shade.
 If patients desire overall smile brightening, external whitening can be performed separately to match surrounding teeth with the newly whitened tooth.
+Your dentist can recommend combination treatments if aesthetic harmony is required.

-How Effective Is Internal Whitening?
+How Effective is Internal Whitening?

 Internal whitening is highly effective for discoloration caused by trauma, pulp necrosis, and aging dental materials.
 Most patients notice visible improvement within the first session, with continued brightening over subsequent visits.
-Results typically last several years when supported by good oral hygiene and routine dental checkups.

 Conclusion